SponsoredBuild your website with Vincony

 Tratamiento posterior

-The leading authority on the distinction between leases and licences in English land law.
+The leading authority on the distinction between a tenancy and a licence, consistently applied in housing cases.

-Applied in AG Securities v Vaughan and Antoniades v Villiers [1990] to joint occupation arrangements.
+Applied in AG Securities v Vaughan [1990] and Antoniades v Villiers [1990] regarding sham licence agreements.